 Here are 9 Steps to fix the Google Adsense policy violation issue

-These are very important steps to follow before applying or reapplying for Google Adsense.
+These are critical steps to follow before applying or reapplying for Google Adsense.

 Step 1: Quality content

-Make sure you don’t copy and paste someone else content, you don’t use any kind of software to create spin/spun content, you don’t rewrite someone else content in your own language and publish.
+Make sure you don’t copy and paste someone else content, you don’t use any software to create spin/spun content, you don’t rewrite someone else content in your own language and publish.
 Don’t buy content if you are new in this field.
-Try to write useful, unique and meaningful content that will help your user and the internet.
+Try to write useful, unique, and meaningful content that will help your user and the internet.

 Keep your keyword density under 1%.
-Don’t put them randomly and make your content meaningless.
+Please don’t put them randomly and make your content meaningless.

 Use Proper Heading tags, meta tags, and alt tags.
 Make it free from spelling mistakes and grammar.

-Make sure you are not writing for a very competitive niche such as insurance, health, cooking, etc. because it’s very hard to rank and chances are Adsense will reject your application as always.
+Make sure you are not writing for a very competitive niche such as insurance, health, cooking, etc., because it’s tough to rank, and chances are Adsense will reject your application as always.

 Google Adsense wants its user can easily navigate or find all the available content on your website without any issue.
 I see so many bloggers use flashy things, unwanted widgets, no proper primary and secondary structure, etc. Delete all your unwanted widgets, plugins, flashy gifs.

-Create a minimum of 4-5 categories and put at least 4-5 blog posts into each of them and use not more than 5-6 tags, otherwise, your post will look like spammy.
+Create a minimum of 4-5 categories, put at least 4-5 blog posts into each of them, and use not more than 5-6 tags.
+Otherwise, your post will look spammy.

 Always use a premium theme for your blog or website for better results.
 I see a lot of encrypted scripts in free themes.